s-ccs/course_eeg_SS2022/exercises/ex2_filter.md

     - apply the inverse FFT
     - plot the signal with what you started out

+Note: If you plot e.g. the magnitude you will notice it is mirrorsymmetric around the middle!
+This is because FFT is actually defined for complex signals.
+Because we only have real signals, practically half of the FFT is redundant.
+But this also means, all of our manual-filters need to take the mirror-symmetry into account.

 ## Highpass instead of lowpass
 Repeat the steps from above, but this time, remove the low frequency components